 Credit scores range from 300 to 850 – and the higher it is, the better.
-Here are the five factors that go into your credit score, from most important to least important:
+Each of the three credit bureaus that calculate your score do so a little differently, but here's a typical formula* for the five factors that go into your credit score:

 - ♦ Payment history: 35%.
 Creditors like to see timely payments – and they like to see them recently.
 If your score takes a hit from a late or missed payment, the effect will fade as time passes.

 - ♦ Available credit: 30%.
 This considers both the amount of money available to you through all types of credit and how much you’ve already used.

 - ♦ Length of credit history: 15%.
 The longer you’ve had credit, the better.

 - ♦ Credit mix: 10%.
 Ideally you have both installment credit (like an auto loan) and revolving credit (credit cards).

 - ♦ Credit inquiries: 10%.
 New credit applications or debt in the last 12-18 months can negatively affect your score, so be sure to consider that before applying for a new credit card.

 Every day, your financial actions can raise or lower your credit score.
 Here are some tips: